 Shauna has been the director of LCFEG since 2018.
 She started her career working for the USFS (spotted owls) and the USFWS (California condors) among other seasonal stints.
 Prior to joining LCFEG and returning to her hometown of Vancouver, she worked in Washington DC and Michigan.
 She led the USFWS's effort to manage double-crested cormorants then moved to the Midwest for grad school followed by five years teaching environmental science to non-science majors.
 She holds a PhD in fisheries and wildlife (human dimensions) from Michigan State University, an MPA (Boise State University), and a B.S. in wildlife biology (University of Montana).
 She loves the outdoors and the beauty of the PNW, from the coast to the mountains.
-She doesn't fish and is driven instead by a love for and appreciation of salmon and native plants, and the idea that it is our sacred duty as humans to restore ecosystems and do what we can to promote healthy coexistence with other species.
+She is driven by a love for and appreciation of salmon and native plants, and the idea that it is our duty to restore ecosystems and do what we can to promote healthy coexistence with other species.

 Brice has been with LCFEG since 2015.
 A native of Longview, Brice heard stories from his grandfather of great days fishing for salmon, sturgeon, and steelhead in the rivers of southwest Washington.
 By the time Brice started fishing on his own, he had to work a lot harder to catch a lot less fish and a career path became clear.
 Brice has a B.A. in chemistry and environmental studies (Whitman College) and a Master's certificate in fisheries management (Oregon State University).
 He started his career as an AmeriCorps habitat restoration coordinator in Vancouver.
 Since then, Brice has worked for state agencies in Idaho, watershed councils in Oregon, and public utilities in Washington, all the while never living outside the Columbia River watershed.
 Brice is excited about continuing restoration projects in the upper Coweeman River watershed and the upper South Fork Toutle headwaters valley to support recovery of ESA- listed fish species.